MarkD117/NexTech/README.md

 ### Wishlist Button

 If a user is logged in, an **Add to Wishlist** will appear on the procucts detail page.
-Upon clicking the button, the button will change to **Remove from Wishlist** and the product will be added to the wishlist along with a success message.
+Upon clicking the button, it will change to **Remove from Wishlist** and the product will be added to the wishlist along with a success message.

 <p align="center">
     <img src="documentation/features/wishlist-add.png"/>